Aloe juvenna Brandham & S. Carter

 Tiger Tooth Aloe

-Aloe juvenna is a small, clump-forming succulent, with erect stem up to 12 inches (30 cm) tall and branching at the base.
+Aloe juvenna is a small, clump-forming succulent with erect stem up to 12 inches (30 cm) tall.
 The leaves are bright green (reddish to brown in full sun), toothy-margined and flecked with cream-white prominent spots.
-The inflorescence is unbranched spike, up to 10 inches (25 cm) tall with bright coral-pink to orange-red flowers with yellow-green mouth.
+They are densely packed along the stems.
+The inflorescence is an unbranched spike, up to 10 inches (25 cm) tall with bright coral-pink to orange-red flowers with yellow-green mouth.

 How to Grow and Care